ohle/todotxt-more/README.md

 ### Time tracking

 Employers often require you to track your working hours, especially if you are working on a variety of distinct projects.
 Keeping track of this manually is a waste of time.
 If you have your `todo.txt` workflow in place, we can simply take advantage of this for tracking time as well.
 This is done using `todo.txt timetrack` and it can be invoked interactively via the action menu as presented by fzf or rofi.
 When you say *start task* a simply eentry of the full task line, prepended with the current date and time, is registered to a file `timetrack.txt` that lives alongside your `todo.txt` and `done.txt`.
 Only one task can be tracked at any given time (people suck at multitasking anyway, so better not pretend you can do it).
 When you start a new task the previous one ends.
 There is also `todo.sh timetrack stop` to stop tracking, which will simply register an *idle* entry in `timetrack.txt`.
 I recommend to automatically trigger this action when your screensaver/screenlock kicks in so you don't have to worry about it.
+The tracking will also be stopped automatically if you mark the currently tracked task as done via `todo.sh more done` or fzf/rofi.

 To see the task you are currently working on, run `todo.sh timetrack current`.
 This may be worth adding to whatever bar (waybar/polybar/dwm's bar/etc) you use so you can see it at all times.